AkhilKamath/Course-Registration-ERP/README.md

 8. Webserver runs for default on `localhost:8000`.
 To set the port manually run `python manage.py 8080` for `localhost:8080`

 ##Additional Instructions
 1. To edit the templates, go to the templates folder which has all the templates.
 Note that direct links \(\<a href\>\) won't work in Django backend.
-Hence please route it through the urls.py in erp folder
+Hence please route it through the urls.py in erp folder.

 ##Authors
-Developers: Sebastin Santy,
+Developers: Sebastin Santy

 ##License